Platelet Rich Plasma Therapy in South Florida

 What you need to know about platelet rich plasma therapy

 Platelet rich plasma therapy, known as PRP therapy for short, is an outpatient low-risk treatment that has shown exceptional effectiveness for all types of bone and soft tissue problems.
 The treatment is being used for all types of arthritis, including both degenerative and rheumatoid.
-In addition, PRP therapy is showing benefit for all types of softcanstockphoto1154987 tissue conditions including tendinitis, ligament injury and more.
+In addition, PRP therapy is showing benefit for all types of soft tissue conditions including tendinitis, ligament injury and more.

 Here is how the treatment works.
 Initially, a simple blood draw is performed from the patient of anywhere between 30 and 60 mL.
 Usually it’s taken from an arm just like it would be at a lab.
 This blood is then placed in a centrifuge machine and spun rapidly for 12 to 15 minutes.